 - Viana JNM, Vickers JC, Cook M, Gilbert F. Currents of memory: recent progress, translational challenges, and ethical considerations in fornix deep brain stimulation trials for Alzheimer's disease.
 NEUROBIOLOGY OF AGING.
 Elsevier Science.
 2017, Vol. 56.

 - Goldenholz DM, Goldenholz SR, Moss R, French J, Lowenstein D, Kuzniecky R, Haut S, Cristofaro S, Detyniecki K, Hixson J, Karoly P, Cook M, Strashny A, Theodore WH, Pieper C. Does accounting for seizure frequency variability increase clinical trial power?.
-Epilepsy Research.
+EPILEPSY RESEARCH.
 Elsevier Science.
-2017.
+2017, Vol. 137.

 - Seneviratne U, Boston R, Cook M, D'Souza W. EEG correlates of seizure freedom in genetic generalized epilepsies.
-Neurology: Clinical Practice.
+NEUROLOGY-CLINICAL PRACTICE.
+Lippincott Williams & Wilkins.
 2017, Vol. 7, Issue 1.

 - Bauquier S, McLean K, Jiang J, Boston R, Lai A, Yue Z, Moulton SE, Halliday AJ, Wallace G, Cook M. Evaluation of the Biocompatibility of Polypyrrole Implanted Subdurally in GAERS.
 MACROMOLECULAR BIOSCIENCE.
 Wiley-VCH.
 2017, Vol. 17, Issue 5.